MontgomeryLab/tinyRNA/doc/Parameters.md

 |----------------|----------------------|
 | compress:      | `--compress`         |

-Collapser outputs are often very large.
+tiny-collapse outputs are often very large.
 You can save space by switching this option "on" so that outputs are gzipped before being written to disk.

-### Full Commandline Help String
+### Full tiny-collapse Help String
 ```
 tiny-collapse -i FASTQFILE -o OUTPREFIX [-h] [-t THRESHOLD] [-c]
               [--5p-trim LENGTH] [--3p-trim LENGTH]